 Epistemological Beliefs towards Learning and Teaching Scale (EBSTL)

-To determine the epistemological beliefs of participants and include them in subgroups, EBSTL, which was developed by Sing-Chai, Teo, and Beng-Lee (2009) and adapted to the Turkish culture by Author et al., (2018) was used.
-In the literature, many scales have been developed to measure the epistemological beliefs of teachers and prospective teachers.
+To determine the epistemological beliefs of participants and include them in subgroups, EBSTL, which was developed by Sing-Chai, Teo, and Beng-Lee (2009) and adapted to the Turkish culture by Author et al. (2018), was used.
+In the literature, many scales have been developed to measure teachers' epistemological beliefs and prospective teachers.
 But most of these are scales that focus on central or personal epistemological beliefs (Chan & Elliott, 2002; Schommer, 1990; Schraw et al., 2002).
 On the other hand, the scale used in this study focuses on teachers' in-class teaching and practices.
 Therefore, it was thought that this scale would more consistently associate epistemological beliefs with early science teaching pedagogy.
-The scale consists of four sub-dimensions as access to knowledge, genetic nature versus, absolute and single reality, and epistemic contradiction.
-Designed in five likert-type, this scale has 23 items.
-The highest score to be obtained from the scale is 115, while the lowest one is 23.
+The scale consists of four sub-dimensions: access to knowledge, genetic nature versus absolute and single reality, and epistemic contradiction.
+Designed in five Likert-type, this scale has 23 items.
+The highest score to be obtained from the scale is 115, while the lowest is 23.
 The normative mean for the relevant scale is 69.
 According to descriptive statistics, the average of the whole group is X̄=70,0.
 On the other hand, the standard deviation value is 10,7.
 EBSTL scores of the participants assigned to the low and high epistemological profile are given in Table 1.

 Content Representation Task (CRT)

-Teachers' subject matter knowledge, pedagogical competences and conceptualizations are the most significant factors that are influential on their behaviors in classroom and the learning level of their students (Park & Oliver, 2008).
-It is known that the teacher knowledge, which represents all of these factors, has a complex structure due to the incorporation of content and pedagogy (Beyer & Davis, 2012).
+Teachers' subject matter knowledge, pedagogical competencies, and conceptualizations are the most significant factors that are influential on their behaviors in the classroom and the learning level of their students (Park & Oliver, 2008).
+However, it is known that the teacher knowledge, which represents all of these factors, has a complex structure due to the incorporation of content and pedagogy (Beyer & Davis, 2012).
 For this reason, teachers' teaching cases for any subject matter should be integrated with tools that will represent different pedagogical structures (Nilsson, 2014).
-In addition, preschool teachers are expected to filter the existing knowledge structures epistemologically and ontologically when structuring science teaching processes for any subject matter (Andersson & Gullberg, 2014).
+In addition, pre-school teachers are expected to filter the existing knowledge structures epistemologically and ontologically when structuring science teaching processes for any subject matter (Andersson & Gullberg, 2014).
 In this context, the content representation (CoRe) methodology was used to reveal the pedagogical conceptualizations of the early childhood science teaching of the teachers in different epistemological profiles involved in the research (Loughran et al., 2008).
-Accordingly, a CoRe endeavours to clarify, teachers' holistic views on teaching a particular subject matter, based on big ideas, with the purpose of making the implicit nature of teacher knowledge clear to others.
-So, a CoRe is designed to reveal the knowledge of teachers to teach a particular concept (Nilsson & Loughran, 2012).
-In this study, the CoRe task, which was adapted to the context of preschool education, was transformed into a lesson planning format and named as CRT (Appendix-1).
+Accordingly, a CoRe endeavours to clarify teachers' holistic views on teaching a particular subject matter, based on big ideas, to make the implicit nature of teacher knowledge clear to others.
+So, a CoRe is designed to reveal teachers' knowledge to teach a particular concept (Nilsson & Loughran, 2012).
+In this study, the CoRe task, adapted to the context of pre-school education, was transformed into a lesson planning format and namedCRT (Appendix-1).

-A preschool teacher who responds to the CRT determines the subject matter, big ideas or themes on this subject matter, curriculum-based learning outcomes and scientific process skills related to these learning outcomes, respectively.
+A pre-school teacher who responds to the CRT determines the subject matter, big ideas or themes on this subject matter, curriculum-based learning outcomes, and scientific process skills related to these learning outcomes, respectively.
 He/she then makes content-based conceptualizations within the framework of the following themes:

-The scope and nature of the subject, concept and big ideas required to be learnt by children about the relevant subject matter,
+The scope and nature of the subject, concept, and big ideas required to be learned by children about the relevant subject matter,

 The way how children will integrate the relevant subject matter with the determined learning outcomes and scientific process skills,